molnarg/node-http2/README.md

 ### Test coverage ###

-To generate a code coverage report, run `npm test --coverage`.
+To generate a code coverage report, run `npm test --coverage` (which runs very slowly, be patient).
 Code coverage summary as of version 0.0.6:
 ```
 Statements   : 91.18% ( 775/850 )
 Branches     : 84.69% ( 249/294 )